zbgzbg2007/Machine-Learning/README.md

   Enduro based on the toolkit OpenAi gym.

 - A3C folder includes my implementation of the asynchronous advatage actor-critic algorithm based on the Atari game Enduro.

+- PPO folder includes my implementation of the Proximal Policy Optimization algorithm based on Roboschool environments.

+- Roboschool folder includes my implementation of three different algorithms based on Roboschool environments: A3C, PPO and a variant of DDPG (deep diterministic policy gradient).
+These are used to compared them based on the environment in Roboschool.